opengeospatial/e-learning/source/kml/text/basic-overview.rst

 At the completion of the module students will be able to:

-- Explain what is KML
+- Explain what KML is
 - Describe what can be done with KML
 - Create a KML
 - Visualize a KML
 - Describe how external standards can be brought to OGC
-- Demonstrate the relation with WMS
+- Demonstrate KML relation with WMS

 Prerequisites
 -------------